Parklife Cafe, CR0 5RD

 Seating for around 40 people is provided at sturdy reclaimed-wood tables flanked by upright wood-and-metal chairs in contrasting shades of white and turquoise; half-panelled walls reflect the same colour scheme.
 A high ceiling reveals curved exposed beams, painted in a deep burgundy.
 Perhaps surprisingly for its location in a park, the windows are fairly minimal and provide only a little natural light.
 A service counter at the back offers a display of pastries.

-Kake visited on a Monday morning in March 2018.
-I was the only customer when I arrived at their opening time of 8:30am, but several others were in and out while I was there, some apparently regulars; by 11am it was quite lively, with around a dozen people in.
+Kake has visited twice now, most recently in March 2019.
+On a Monday morning in March 2018 I was the only customer when I arrived at their opening time of 8:30am, but several others were in and out while I was there, some apparently regulars; by 11am it was quite lively, with around a dozen people in.
 No music was playing in the cafe, but the radio (Magic) from the adjoining kitchen was audible.
+On a Thursday lunchtime in March 2019 there were no other customers when I arrived around 1:30pm, but two turned up while I was there.
+Music and adverts were playing on the radio.

-I went for the eggs benedict (£6) photo.
+Eggs benedict (£6 in March 2018) photo was good, and I'd order it again.
 The bacon was good quality, cut thickly, and not too salty.
 The eggs were just right, with runny yolks but properly-set whites.
 The hollandaise was smooth, but a little too bland and sweet for my taste.
 The muffin was good quality, toasted and buttered.
-Overall, it was good and I'd order it again.

 Dog-friendliness: Dogs are permitted, though a sign warns that they must be kept on the lead.